 If your program is running on a separate workstation and talking to the VNA using SCPI or DCOM, you may encounter problems when your program saves data to the root directory of the VNA HDD.
-This is because of User Account Control (UAC), a new security model with Windows 7 or Windows 10.
+This is because of User Account Control (UAC), a new security model with Windows 10.

 In the UAC default security setting, programs will not be able to save files to the root folder of the VNA.
 Try changing the UAC setting to the lowest security level.
 If it runs, but it is not acceptable to rewrite the program, then leave the UAC in this setting.
 The VNA software runs with UAC on either of these settings.